bradendubois/usask-seat-check/README.md

 # usask-seat-check

-Check uSask course availability on Banner.
+A bot to automatically (and repeatedly!) check uSask course availability on Banner, and notify you when a seat is available.

 **Disclaimer**: This is an *unofficial* repository that is *unaffiliated* with the University of Saskatchewan.